HansS/lab-book-v2/unit_1_discovery/module_3-4.md

 **Lecture:** How do you take an idea and make it an app prototype?
 How do you know that your idea is realistic?
 How do you put information into your application (manually, find a resource, crowdsource).
 What device is your app for (mobile, tablet, desktop, etc)?
 What is an MVP?

 ###Resources
+User Story Worksheet
+Prototyping Worksheet

+###Materials
+---
+#### User Story Worksheet

+Who is the user?

+What is their name?

+What do they look like?

+What is a day in their life?

+What do they like?

+What do they dislike?

+---
+#### Prototyping Worksheet